A beginner’s guide to mindfulness

 BE MINDFUL !

-That means taking the time, even 5 minutes here and there to truly be alert in that moment of time.
+That means taking the time, just 5 minutes here and there to truly be alert in that moment of time.

-What you need to do is, to take a mindful journey.
+What I would like you to try to do is, to take a mindful journey.

 Be vigilant, it all about noticing what’s happening at each stage of your journey.